RO works through a complex system of engineered components:

 F) Product Water Storage Tank

-The permeate from the Reverse Osmosis System will usually go to a large tank, where it is held for use.
-If it didn't, the Reverse Osmosis System would need to be running in order to have access to fresh water, which can be inconvenient.
-Sometimes, a Reverse Osmosis System pumps water directly into a well or aquifer for recharging instead of being used in many of the normal industries or applications it is used in.
+The permeate pure water output will usually go to a large tank, where it is held for use.
+Sometimes, a Reverse Osmosis System pumps water directly into a well or aquifer for recharging instead of being used or reserved right away.